 This plugin doesn’t have a settings page.
 Instead, it simply adds a new widget to your website.
 The widget handles everything, which makes this very easy to set up.

 Locate the Same Category Posts widget and add it to your sidebar area.

 The widget has four sections of options.
 The first is the title.
 Here you can create a title for your related content.
 Something like “You may also like…” works great.

 The next section is the Filter.
 Here, you can choose what the widget will display.
-You can choose a post if it is in the same category, tag, or format and choose to exclude pieces as well.
+You can choose a post in the same category, tag, or format and choose to exclude pieces.
 You can also choose how the related content is sorted.